The Great Game 🎲 Planet Kollarum

 Among the trillion galaxies of the Violet Hoop, one on the very edge floated to the centre, then to the surface: the Milky Way.
 This galaxy expanded and its periphery dissolved.
 A solar system with eight planets floated to the surface.
 The sun disappeared and a green and blue planet consumed the surface of the orb.
 Talfar knew that it was, once again, Earth.

-Should Virgo come under the umbrella of the benevolent yet clueless Pax Baulixia?
-Or should the Grand Assembly stop the Baulian advance?
-He worried that if the Assembly stopped the Baulians, the Violet Hoop would become a feeding ground.
+The question Talfar couldn’t answer was, Should the Virgo Supercluster come under the umbrella of the benevolent yet clueless Pax Baulixia?
+Perhaps the Council ought to stop the Baulian advance.
+Yet if it did that, Virgo would become a feeding ground.
 The Harrowers of the Yellow Sky would streak through the air and strangle every passing bird to find out what it knew about the Soul Star.
 The Green Buzzards would track down every living thing, until even jaguars were afraid of their own tracks.
 And the Fallarians would eat the Baulians alive, like a million piranhas in a swimming pool of a hundred pink dolphins.
 Even his own Vicinese, with all their lofty ideals, couldn’t be trusted to behave.
 He knew that they said one thing, and did another.

 So it was perhaps better to let the Baulians maintain the status quo.
 Having no awareness of the greater cosmos, at least the Baulians could be considered neutral in regard to the two powers that really mattered: the Fallarians and the Vicinese.
 These were like two cosmic dragons, taking centre stage in every dispute that mattered.
 Other conflicts occurred between the two poles of their power, yet these were like fractal decorations.
 The centre of attention was always the two dragons.